-First RfR time participant need to also fulfil the condition in point 3 below.
+First RfR time participantneed to also fulfil the condition in point 4 below.

-the readiness evaluation (likely to be held in either May/June/July 2017) to assure organisors that they are physically conditioned for such an event.
+Clear the readiness evaluation (likely to be held in either May/June/July 2018) to assure organisors that they are physically conditioned for such an event.
 This will also allow cyclist to gauge their level of physical readiness and use this knowledge to prepare themselves for the physical demands of the ride.

 attend a compulsory briefing on the purpose of RfR.
-The briefing will be conducted on 24 February 2017 and on 26 March 2017 (to attend either one).
+This briefing will be conducted in February or March 2018 at the rations distribution venue in Chai Chee or Marsiling.

-participate in at least 2 rations distributions by April 2017 at 2 of the 3 estates being supported through RfR, specifically either Chai Chee, Hougang or Marsiling.
+participate in at least 2 rations distributions by June 2018 at 2 of the estates being supported through RfR, specifically either Chai Chee, Hougang or Marsiling.

-a.
 Participants can be cyclists (which is limited to 150 participants); support crew; or fund-raiser.

 As we need support cars, support crew will be accepted as follows:

-1. Support crew participant must be willing to drive a passenger car that will be used to transport the cyclists bags from Malacca to Batu Pahat to Singapore; and that needs to have a space for at least 2 cyclists who may not be able to cycle for technical or medical reasons during RfR.
+Support crew participant must be willing to drive a passenger car that will be used to transport the cyclists bags from Kuantan to Pekan to Penyabong; and that needs to have a space for at least 2 cyclists who may not be able to cycle for technical or medical reasons during RfR.

 It is preferred if the support crew has his/her own car for the above purpose.

 Such a support crew, i.e. with a car, can have at least 1 other passenger to assist him/her for the support crew role, preferably someone who can drive.

 The organisors may assign at least 1 technical support to be transported by a support crew with car for the purpose of providing technical support coverage during RfR, up to a maximum of 2 cars.